deejaygraham/throw-me-the-idol-talk/transcript.md

 * Introduce Parameter
 * Introduce Field

+You can actually get an awful lot of done with just renaming stuff, extracting methods and moving things around.
+Moving variables closer to where they are used, reducing the scope of variables, that kind of thing.
+Refactoring is another huge topic and maybe the subject for my next talk so I'll leave it there.

 ## Conclusion

 Hopefully this gives you some starting points for tackling your next inherited project.
 I hope these techniques will be useful to you and it won't all be snakes, why did it have to be snakes next time?